ClementNerma/Rave/docs/books/hybrid.md

 println!(ptr); // Prints: "2"
 ```

-Here, the `fly_ptr!` macro creates a reference to an invisible assignable entity containing an `int`.
+Here, the `fly_ptr!` flex creates a reference to an invisible assignable entity containing an `int`.
 The reference is stored into a pointer called `ptr`.
 We then try to assign something to the referred, but because the reference stored in `ptr` is constant, this fails.
 Note that we could have changed the reference `ptr` contains, because the pointer itself is mutable.

 Then, we depointerize `ptr` (meaning we get its reference's referred's value, which is the transparent assignable entity's value).
 We then assign it to a mutable called `i`, of the same `int` type, and we assign it a new number just after.